zhankins/Generic-Urban-Air-Mobility-GUAM/README.md

 ### Baseline Controller Gain Scheduling
 The gain scheduling m-files are contained in the `./vehicles/Lift+Cruise/control/` folder.
 The top-level script for gain scheduling the baseline controller (LSQi) is `ctrl_scheduler_GUAM.m`.
 This script schedules the Longitudinal and Lateral axes separately.
 A few linearization scripts are available but the main script is `get_lin_dynamics_heading.m`.
 This script linearizes around a designated flight condition, and other scripts (e.g., `get_lat_dynamics_heading.m` and `ctrl_lat.m`) segregate the linearized dynamics according to desired axes.
+For more detailed information, please refer to the [Controller Documentation](Documentation/Controller.md).